 Depardieu has not responded to the offer thus far.
 Perhaps he’s still thinking about it.
 To help him make up his mind, we present Elizabeth Kiem’s...

-Everyone says they’ve got a book inside, but hundreds of people actually write them and try to get them published—and are preyed upon by scam artists.
-But sometimes the good guys win.
-In an exclusive excerpt from the fantastic new essay collection My Heart Is an Idiot, the greatest story of literary vigilantism ever told.
+Everyone says they’ve got a book inside, but hundreds of people actually write them—and are preyed upon by scam artists.
+The greatest story of literary vigilantism ever told.

 When asked, focus groups describe the funny man as “untalented, successful, bad husband and father.”
 He had been at the top, but is now heading toward the bottom.
 An excerpt from John Warner’s forthcoming novel, The Funny Man, published by Soho Press.